- Learn more about:

 - A single species may have several common names, often regionally based, eg the plant Echium plantagineum L. has an extensive range across southern Australia and is known in various places as ‘Patterson’s Curse’, ‘Salvation Jane’, ‘Southern Bluebell’, ‘Riverina Bluebell’, ‘blue weed’, ‘Purple Viper’s Bugloss’, and ‘purple bugloss’.
 Anyone unfamiliar with a particular common name will not know the species referred to.

 Why doesn’t the ALA list all the common names for a species?

 Common names for a species tend to be local or regional, eg the plant Echium plantagineum L. has an extensive range across southern Australia and is known in various places as ‘Patterson’s Curse’, ‘Salvation Jane’, ‘Southern Bluebell’, ‘Riverina Bluebell’, ‘blue weed’, ‘Purple Viper’s Bugloss’, and ‘purple bugloss’.
 Where a common name is known we include it in the Atlas.

-The Atlas includes occurrence records that use phrase names or manuscript names as the scientific name.
+The ALA includes occurrence records that use phrase names or manuscript names as the scientific name.
 This is valid in some circumstances, and relatively common for species with a conservation status.
 Many of these phrase names are included in the National Species Lists and we have species pages for some of them.
 However, due to limitations in the algorithms we use to parse scientific names, the phrase name records are not always linked to their matching species pages, or pages where they are recorded as synonyms, eg many phrase names are mapped to a genus page.